arsalanbarolia/iTAD/README.md

 <figure align='center'>
  <img src= "images/pcb-specification.png" alt="Figure 4 Product detail of the PCB sent to PCBway based on the Gerber Files">
- <figcaption>Figure 4: Product detail of the PCB sent to PCBway based on the Gerber Files</figcaption>
 </figure>
+<p align='center'>Figure 4: Product detail of the PCB sent to PCBway based on the Gerber Files</p>

 <p style='text-align: justify; text-indent: 1cm'>
 These specifications were chosen and selected based on the Gerber files sent.